Hopi Indian Jewelry

 Hopi Indian jewelry relies heavily upon traditional symbols and designs, including:

-- Bear claw
+- Bear claws

 - Man in the maze